A Survey on Self-play Methods in Reinforcement Learning: Empirical Analysis

-Another notable MOBA game, especially popular in China, is Honor of Kings.
-The 1v1 mode is conquered by~\cite{ye2020mastering}, which boasts a significant winning rate against top professional players.
-This success can be attributed to well-designed systems tailored for large-scale RL training and sophisticated algorithm designs that handle complex control challenges effectively.
-A key element of its RL training methodology is the use of $\delta$-uniform Self-play.
-The 5v5 mode was later mastered by~\cite{ye2020towards} as well.
-Unlike OpenAI Five, this work expands the hero pool to 40 heroes, which exponentially increases the possible combinations of lineups and poses a learning collapse problem in RL training.
-It proposes curriculum self-play learning (CSPL) to mitigate this issue.
-Specifically, the training process is divided into three stages, drawing on insights from curriculum learning.
-The first stage involves training fixed lineups through self-play and utilizing human data to keep the two teams balanced to aid policy improvements.
+Another notable MOBA game, especially viral in China, is Honor of Kings.
+The 1v1 mode is conquered by~\citet{ye2020mastering}, which boasts a significant winning rate against top professional players.
+It utilizes a traditional self-play method $\delta$-uniform self-play to train the RL networks.
+The 5v5 mode was later mastered by~\citet{ye2020towards} as well.
+Unlike OpenAI Five, which supported only 17 heroes, this work expands the hero pool to 40 heroes, substantially increasing the number of possible lineup combinations.
+It proposes a new self-play method referred to as curriculum self-play learning (CSPL).
+Specifically, the training process is divided into three stages.
+The first stage involves training fixed lineups through self-play and utilizing human data to balance the two teams to aid policy improvements.
 The second stage employs multi-teacher policy distillation to produce a distilled model.
-The final stage uses this distilled model as the initial model for self-play with randomly picked lineups.
+The final stage uses this distilled model as the initial model for another round of self-play with randomly picked lineups.
 This approach defeats professional player teams.
-Additionally, the self-play generated data is used to learn effective lineup drafting by utilizing MCTS and neural networks~\cite{chen2021heroes}.
+The self-play generated data is also used to learn compelling lineup drafting by utilizing MCTS and neural networks~\citep{chen2021heroes}.